-Prerequisite: Successful completion of 4 credits of science including Biology This is a practical laboratory course based on an inquiry system of teaching and learning.
+Prerequisite: Successful completion of 4 credits of science including Biology or by permission of the Science Curriculum Leader This is a practical laboratory course based on an inquiry system of teaching and learning.
 This system includes observation, investigation, interpretations, literature searches, and drawing conclusions.
 Students will use technology from the School Net weather system at FWHS, which will allow them to share and retrieve data from other School Net weather stations.
 Some topics include the five basic weather factors, forecasting, storm systems that include hurricanes, tornadoes, and contemporary topics in meteorology.
 SOCIAL STUDIES Three and one-half years of Social Studies is required.
 The course sequence is described below: (7 Credit Requirement)